arkency/posts/posts/2024-02-05-2-stories-about-switching-the-autoloader-to-zeitwerk-in-a-huge-legacy-app.md

 - Production pods were run on some Debian-based Linux distribution, while our local development environment was macOS.
 We found out that the file system on macOS is case-insensitive by default, while on Linux it is case-sensitive.

+We have also noticed that files listed in the mysterious initializer had unusual capitalization in their paths.
+Example: `lib/raport/PL/X123/products`

+With classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products.rb`.
+There were no such files from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production.

+Zeitwerk autloader works in an opposite way.
+It goes from a file name to a const name by listing all files from the autoloaded directories and calling `.camelize` on each of them.
+It takes inflection rules into account, resulting in `Raport::PL::X123::Products` no matter the file system is case-sensitive or not.

+Knowing that, we felt fully confident to remove the initializer with its mysterious `require_dependency` litany and switch to Zeitwerk.

 # Story 2: Lack of consistency in using acronyms